dstroud/cybermidi/README.md

 ### What it is
-A mod to send MIDI between Norns over IP.
+Mod to send MIDI between Norns over IP.

 ### How to use it
-1. Run `;install https://github.com/dstroud/cybermidi` in Maiden.
+1. Install from the Maiden project manager (or `;install https://github.com/dstroud/cybermidi`)
 2. Enable the mod in SYSTEM>>MODS>>E3 (+ symbol) and restart.
-3. Configure mod via SYSTEM>>MODS>>CYBERMIDI>>K3.
-4. Use E2 to navigate and E3 to change values.
+3. Edit mod settings via SYSTEM>>MODS>>CYBERMIDI>>K3.
+Use E2 to navigate and E3 to change values.
 K3 refreshes LAN devices.
-5. `LAN` shows devices on network with the mod. `Manual` allows entering your own IP.
-Can also loopback to localhost.
+4. `LAN` option shows other Norns on your subnet with the mod running. `Manual` allows entering your own IP.
+You also loopback to localhost.
-6. Settings are applied immediately (watch out for hanging notes) and persist on reboot.
+6. IP settings are applied immediately (watch out for hanging notes) and persist on reboot.
 7. Enable a "virtual" MIDI port in SYSTEM>>DEVICES>>MIDI.
 Use this to send and receive MIDI in your script.

-### Notes:
+### Misc to-do/roadmap stuff:
-- System-level MIDI (MIDI clock and CC PMAP) don't respond to the "virtual" MIDI interface.
-Maybe someone wants to help look into this?
-At least you can use Link for sync.
+- Norns' MIDI clocking and CC PMAP functionality does not seem to work with the virtual MIDI interface.
+We can send and receive those messages but the system ignores them.
+I don't know if this is intentional or an oversight but I'd appreciate it if anyone who knows what they are doing (i.e. not me) can take a look at this.
+You can sync with Link clock source, however.
--  Other than clock (see above), other system-defined types of MIDI should work.
-I've really only tested note on/off so let me know if you see issues.
+- Other than clock, which I've not implemented (due to the above issue), other system-defined MIDI functions should work.
+I've really only tested with MIDI notes and CC so let me know if you find any issues.